NIXKnight/BasicAuthManager/README.md

 ## **Contributing**
 If you want to contribute to BasicAuthManager and make it better, your help is very welcome.
 Note that I am not a Python/Flask developer.

-You could send make a pull request.
+You could send me a pull request.
 Just do let me know how does your pull request makes the application better.
 I will do my best to understand and merge the code.

 ## **Why Did I Write This Code?**
 I wanted to learn bits of how to code a web application.
-In trying to do so, I wrote BasicAuthManager to fullfil my need.
-I hate logging in to the server to update htpasswd files everytime I have to create a user.
+In trying to do so, I wrote BasicAuthManager to fullfil my need because I hate logging in to the server to update htpasswd files everytime I have to create/remove a user.

 ## **License**
-This Ansible role is licensed under MIT License.
+BasicAuthManager is licensed under MIT License.
+See LICENSE file.

 ## **Author**
 [Saad Ali](https://github.com/nixknight)